DannyMichaels/rx-guide/README.md

  - Medications now have classes in addition to names, images, and descriptions.

  - 10/27/2020: Added a hamburger menu, added a preview medication button on the create custom image form, changed styling of footer.

+- 10/30/2020: added an "Move In Left" animation for logo on page load.